rclone/rclone/CONTRIBUTING.md

     make test

-This command is run daily on the the integration test server.
+This command is run daily on the integration test server.
 You can find the results at https://pub.rclone.org/integration-tests/

 ## Code Organisation ##